less0/less0.github.io/_posts/2019-03-13-azure-angular.md

 - Azure Web App for serving both front- and back-end and
 - Azure DevOps Pipelines for CI/CD

 Since I want to spin up a *kind of* complete CI/CD process, you will eventually always find the current version at [https://coffeefriends.azurewebsites.net](https://coffeefriends.azurewebsites.net).
 Please bear with me, since I just started the project, it's not that much, yet.
 Just come back later.
-I'd like to reiterate that I'm not providing a service.
+I'd like to stress that I'm not providing a service ([^1]).
 This is just a pet project of mine and there won't be any guarantees or liabilities.
 I might shut down the website at any time, wipe all the data or do whatever I'd like to with it ([^2]).
 If it is down and you are interested in seeing the page in action, drop me a message (see contact options below).

 During the development of the website I will try and write blog posts about certain aspects of the project, why I did what I did and how issues I encountered on my way have been solved.
 Since most of the tech stack is quite new to me, I will always be happy about comments, via pull-requests, Twitter, pigeon post, whatsoever.